Colin Farrell reveals his favorite Irish town

 Irish actor Colin Farrell has named the fishing port of Castletownbere in West Cork as his favorite place in Ireland.

-Farrell, who is nominated for Best Actor at Sunday night's Academy Awards for his performance in "The Banshees of Inisherin", said the town has the most beautiful landscapes in Ireland.
+Colin Farrell, who was nominated for Best Actor at Sunday night's Academy Awards for his performance in "The Banshees of Inisherin", said the town has the most beautiful landscapes in Ireland.

 Speaking to English presenter James Corden on the US Late Late Show, Farrell described the landscapes as "incredibly rugged", adding that the people are "extraordinary" and "so decent".